weiran-aitech/shift_schedule/README.md

 # Intelligent Shift Scheduling
 智能排班

 Satisfactory employee shift schedules can be extremely hard to create and alter.
-This software was designed and developed to use AI optimization technologies to address such issues.
+This software is designed and developed to use AI optimization technologies to address such issues.
 It is powered by the following features:
-1. Models and solves a wide range of shift scheduling problems which are grouped based on the number of shifts each day.
+1. A wide range of shift scheduling problems categorized by the number of shifts each day can be Modelled and solved.
 At the moment,  1/2/3/4/5/6/7/8 shifts/day are supported.
 2. Employee shift schedules can be generated, repaired, and iteratively optimized utilizing reliable and efficient algorithms.
 3. A collection of fundamental shift scheduling constraints extracted and derived from common and frequently-used schedule requests are presented for scheduling decision-making.
 They can be combined to form very complex constraints to meet various real-world demands.
 4. Reactive scheduling with constraint addition and removal plays a major role in dealing with the frequently changing needs (e.g. employeess'availability change, company requirement change).
 A minimal changed solution aginst the existing schedule is sorted in reponding to the new request.